wdehoog/shoutcast-ut/README.md

-## shoutcast-ubports
+## shoutcast-ut

-A SHOUTcast player for UBPorts.
-This project is for me to see how 'portable' QML is and how hard/easy it is to create an app for UBPorts.
+A SHOUTcast player for Ubuntu Touch.
+This project is for me to see how 'portable' QML is and how hard/easy it is to create an app for Ubuntu Touch.

 The code is based on my shoutcast-sailfish app.